DATA-Systems/E-MailRelay-Token-Updater/README.md

 schtasks /run /tn Update-XOauth-Token
 ```

+## Trouble shooting

+### Script can not be executed due to missing digital signature.

+Open the properties and click allow at security (at the bottom of file)

 ## Thank you

 We set this up because [E-MailRelay](https://emailrelay.sourceforge.net/) is our SMTP relay of choice, since Microsoft [dropped the SMTP services in Windows Server 2025](https://learn.microsoft.com/en-us/windows-server/get-started/removed-deprecated-features-windows-server).